MetaBarj0/trinitycore-in-docker/architecture.md

 should also be seen as a complete development platform to maintain TrinityCore providing all you need to develop, debug and test modification of the TrinityCore project.
+It's also a great way to quickly setup a TrinityCore server ecosystem and test it with a local or distant client (World of Warcraft 3.3.5a build 12340).

 ## How to use

 It is designed to be simple and self guided:

 1. `make help` is here to get a first overview
+2. `make init` to auto-pilot the initialization process.
-2. `make build` builds the whole thing, provided you filled necessary conditions.
+3. `make build` builds the whole thing, provided you filled necessary conditions.
 Should you have missed something, `make build` should tell it to you with hints to fix.
-3. `make up` bring servers up and running
+4. `make up` bring servers up and running

 ## Prerequisites